 At the end of the activity teams fill in a final sheet that measures the Return On Investment of the expedition.
 Only teams that trully collaborate can get clse to the maximum ROI figure.
 The maximum has never been achieved.
 Once the results are collected and shared the session enters a table based then plenary review to pull out key learnings.

-Challenge Course Team Building The following images are of Andi Roberts' ropes course in Spain.
+The following images are of Andi Roberts’ ropes course in Spain.
 Andi has been involved with training over 25,000 people from all over Europe using ropes courses in the last 14 years.
-Andi has built courses and managed challenge course projects in Spain (4 seperate locations) , Italy and Hungary and has worked as a challenge course facilitator in Dubai & USA.
+Andi has built courses and managed challenge course projects in Spain (4 separate locations) , Italy and Hungary and has worked as a challenge course facilitator in Dubai & USA.